 As you create your estate plan, an important decision to be made will center on the distribution of your assets to your beneficiaries.
 This decision goes beyond merely deciding who gets what.
 You also must determine when, and under what circumstances, they should receive it.
-As you work to create your plan, you have several options to consider regarding Orange County trust distributions.
+As you work to create your plan, you have several options to consider regarding distributing trust assets.
 Fortunately, an experienced estate planning attorney can assist you in assessing which option is right for your unique needs and goals.

 - Outright distributions, where assets are given to beneficiaries without restriction following the death of the creator of the trust.
-Distributing assets outright to your beneficiaries allows for easy administration of the trust, with minimal fees.
+Distributing trust assets outright to your beneficiaries allows for easy administration of the trust, with minimal fees.

 - Staggered distributions involve holding the trust assets in the trust and distributing them over time, at pre-determined beneficiary ages, dates, or triggering events.
 Staggered distributions mean that the trust will continue existing after the death of the creator of the trust, increasing the costs of administration.
 They may be beneficial, however, in some situations, such as where the beneficiaries are minors.